Next-Generation Sequencing and Single-Cell Technology: What’s the Difference?

 - Analyzing the results – The raw signals coming in from the semiconductors are translated into patterned electronic data (0’s and 1’s).
 This is then assembled, trimmed, and formatted to fit within the sequencing library constraints.
 Finally, meaningful information needs to be extracted—this is where the beauty of NGS technologies comes in.

-To gain more insight into the processes, you need to know a bit about the actual methods involved.
+To gain more insight into the NGS workflow and processes, you need to know a bit about the actual methods involved.

 - Whole genome sequencing – When you’re attempting to discover a novel genomic sequence, WGS is your best bet.
 This sequencing method creates an in-depth analysis of the entire genome and does not rely on previous sequence knowledge.
 While great for disease genetics analysis, anomaly detection, and aneuploidy detection, it is the slowest method and also has the highest cost of the primary sequencing efforts.
 High computational and data demands makes it efficient for novel discoveries, but other than that there are more targeted efforts.